ethauvin/semver/README.md

 The `GeneratedVersion` class will be automatically generated in the `build` directory upon compiling.

-In order to also include the generated source code to your source tree, you should use the [EWEK Annotation Processor Plugin](https://github.com/ewerk/gradle-plugins/tree/master/plugins/annotation-processor-plugin).
+In order to also include the generated source code to your source tree, you should use the [EWERK Annotation Processor Plugin](https://github.com/ewerk/gradle-plugins/tree/master/plugins/annotation-processor-plugin).
 Start by addding the following to the very top of the `build.gradle` file:

 ```gradle
 plugins {